mturk/svcbatch/README.md

 In that case SvcBatch.log file will be be created or opened for append if already present.

+In case the last log rotation was less then `2` minutes ago, no log rotation will happen.

 ## Command Line Options

 SvcBatch command line options allow users to customize